tsanhan/dotnet-dating-app/README.md

-Adding animated buttons:
-we need button interaction: view profile, like and messages

-go to member-card.component.html
-up next: Using an interceptor to send the token (not like what we did in the member service)
+Using an interceptor to send the token: what we do now in members.service.ts is not the smartest way to do this.

+create and go to interceptors/jwt.interceptor.ts